 Microsoft Corp.
-(MSFT), the largest software maker, whose Bing search engine filed a complaint in the case, declined to comment on Almunia’s statement.
+(MSFT:US), the largest software maker, whose Bing search engine filed a complaint in the case, declined to comment on Almunia’s statement.

 EU regulators are increasingly using settlements to end antitrust probes.
 Almunia last year invited Thomson Reuters to settle with regulators for a “speedy resolution” of a probe.
 Apple Inc. and four publishers recently offered to settle another case, the commission said last month.

 Microsoft ended more than a decade of antitrust disputes with the EU in 2010 by agreeing to allow users choose web browsers.
 International Business Machines Corp.
 (IBM:US), the biggest computer-services provider, last year settled an EU antitrust probe into conduct that may have hindered rival mainframe- software makers.

 For more trademark news, click here.